Nonsense: Disguised Epistemic Nonsense

 In Ludwig Wittgenstein’s later work, Philosophical Investigations (PI §464), he says that “My aim is: to teach you to pass from a piece of disguised nonsense to something that is patent nonsense.”
 In his remarks On Certainty (OC), he considers G. E. Moore’s “Proof of an External World” as an example of disguised epistemic nonsense.
 Moore’s “proof” is essentially an attempt to assert the truth of the sentence ‘Here is one hand’ as a paradigm case of genuine knowledge.
 He does this during a lecture before The British Academy where the existence of his hand is so obvious as to appear indubitable.
 If Moore does indeed know that he has a hand, then philosophical skepticism (formerly called idealism) must be false. (cf. Schönbaumsfeld (2020).

 Wittgenstein however shows that Moore’s attempt fails because his proof tries to solve a pseudo-problem that is patently nonsensical.
 Moore mistakenly assumes that syntactically correct sentences are meaningful regardless of how one uses them.
 In Wittgenstein’s view, linguistic meaning for the most part is the way sentences are used in various contexts to accomplish certain goals (PI §43).
 J. L. Austin likewise notes that "It is, of course, not really correct that a sentence ever is a statement: rather, it is used in making a statement, and the statement itself is a 'logical construction' out of the makings of statements" (Austin 1962, p1, note1).
 Disguised epistemic nonsense therefore is the misuse of ordinary declarative sentences in philosophical contexts where they seem meaningful but produce little or nothing of significance (cf. Contextualism).
 Moore’s unintentional misuse of ‘Here is one hand’ thus fails to state anything that his audience could possibly understand in the context of his lecture.

 According to Wittgenstein, such propositional sentences instead express fundamental beliefs that function as non-cognitive “hinges”.
 Such hinges establish the rules by which the language-game of doubt and certainty is played.
 Wittgenstein points out that “If I want the door to turn the hinges must stay put” (OC §341-343).[6]
 In a 1968 article titled “Pretence”, Robert Caldwell states that: “A general doubt is simply a groundless one, for it fails to respect the conceptual structure of the practice in which doubt is sometimes legitimate” (Caldwell 1968, p49).
 "If you are not certain of any fact," Wittgenstein notes, "you cannot be certain of the meaning of your words either" (OC §114).
 Truth-functionally speaking, Moore’s attempted assertion and the skeptic’s denial are epistemically useless.
-In other words, both philosophical realism and its negation, philosophical skepticism, are nonsense (OC §10, 37&58).
+"Neither the question nor the assertion makes sense" (OC §10).
+In other words, both philosophical realism and its negation, philosophical skepticism, are nonsense (OC §37&58).
 Both bogus theories violate the rules of the epistemic game that make genuine doubt and certainty meaningful.
 Caldwell concludes that: “The concepts of certainty and doubt apply to our judgments only when the sense of what we judge is firmly established” (Caldwell, p57).